aakshmn/ratmap/README.md

   - **Experiment ID:** You can now provide an optional Experiment ID during export or skip it by leaving it blank.
 - **Undo Functionality:**
   - One-level undo to revert accidental changes using the Undo button.
-- **Memory Monitoring:**
-  - A memory usage indicator helps you keep track of your session's memory usage.
 - **Keyboard Shortcuts Help:**
   - Press Ctrl/⌘ + / to view a comprehensive list of available keyboard shortcuts.